THUHoloLab/FZA_lensless_imaging/README.md

 # FZA_lensless_imaging
-This MATLAB code allows simulation and iterative twin image free reconstruction of an inline (in-line) hologram recorded with plane waves.
+This MATLAB code allows simulation/experiment and compressive reconstruction of an zone plate hologram recorded using Fresnel zone aperture (FZA).